Neural-Systems-at-UIO/QUINT_webtools/docs/WebAlign.rst

 4. The main window supports mouse drag in multiple modes for adjusting the atlas overlay to match the outer borders as well as anatomical landmarks within the section (both translation and transformation are supported).

 * Markers are positioned using the "Space bar".
-Markers are crosses initially and are the fix point of transformations to the atlas overlay.
+Markers are crosses initially and are the anchor point of transformations to the atlas overlay.
 The "Esc key" can be used to remove the marker (in full screen mode the "Esc key" escapes full screen).
 * If there is no marker, or the marker is a cross, mouse drag slides the cut in its plane (translation).
 * With a cross in place, press the Up and Down arrows or Left and Right arrows to activate stretch mode (a line will appear).
 Adjust the atlas overlay to match your section.
 The panel can be resized towards the left (common border with Control Panel) and towards the bottom (common border with Filmstrip).